These stuffed butternut squash with quinoa, mushrooms and spinach are a gluten-free and vegetarian dish that’s hearty and filling and full of flavor!

 First, slice off the stem and the bottom end of the squash, so that both sides are flat.

-Slice each part in half vertically.
+Slice the squash in half vertically using a very sharp knife.
 Remove the seeds from the bottom half with a spoon and discard.
 (Or, save the seeds and roast them!)

-Finally, when you scoop out the inner part of the cooked butternut squash, you’ll be left with some extra.
+However, when you scoop out the inner part of the cooked butternut squash, to be able to stuff it, you’ll be left with some extra.

 – You may have enough to make my butternut squash black bean quinoa burgers.